-AASB 1056 Superannuation Entities has been developed by the Australian Accounting Standards Board (AASB) to replace AAS 25 Financial Reporting by Superannuation Plans.
+AASB 105X Superannuation Entities has been developed by the Australian Accounting Standards Board (AASB) to replace AAS 25 Financial Reporting by Superannuation Plans.

-IAS 26 Accounting and Reporting by Retirement Benefit Plans was originally issued by the International Accounting Standards Committee in January 1987 and adopted by the International Accounting Standards Board in April 2001.
+IAS 26 Accounting and Reporting by Retirement Benefit Plans was originally issued by the International Accounting Standards Committee in January 1987 and adopted by the International Accounting Standards Board (IASB) in April 2001.
 When Australia first adopted International Financial Reporting Standards, AAS 25 was considered to be more appropriate for Australian superannuation entities than IAS 26.
-The AASB considers that the AASB's reasons for not adopting IAS 26 remain valid in respect of AASB 1056.
-Those reasons are outlined in paragraphs BC7 to BC11 of the Basis for Conclusions.
+The AASB considers that the AASB's reasons for not adopting IAS 26 remain valid in respect of AASB 105X.
+Those reasons are outlined in paragraphs BC6 to BC10 of the Basis for Conclusions.

-The main differences between AASB 1056 and IAS 26 include the following.
+The main differences between AASB 105X and IAS 26 include the following.

-- (a) AASB 1056 requires the presentation of a comprehensive set of financial statements for superannuation entities, whether they constitute one or more superannuation plans and whether they have defined contribution members or defined benefit members, or both.
-In contrast IAS 26 requires a defined contribution plan to present a statement of net assets available for benefits, and permits a defined benefit plan to present either: - (i) a statement showing net assets available for benefits, an actuarial present value of promised retirement benefits, and a resulting excess or deficit; or - (ii) a statement of net assets available for benefits including either a note disclosing an actuarial present value of promised retirement benefits, or a reference to this information in an accompanying actuarial report. - (b) AASB 1056 requires most assets to be measured at fair value; whereas IAS 26 permits investment assets to be measured at an amount other than fair value when "an estimate of fair value is not possible". - (c) AASB 1056 requires measurement of defined benefit member liabilities to involve assumptions that would include projected salary levels; whereas IAS 26 permits the "actuarial present value of promised retirement benefits" to be based on either current or projected salary levels.
+- (a) AASB 105X requires the presentation of a comprehensive set of financial statements for superannuation entities, whether they constitute one or more superannuation plans and whether they offer services on a defined contribution or defined benefit basis, or on both bases.
+In contrast IAS 26 requires a defined contribution plan to present a statement of net assets available for benefits, and permits a defined benefit plan to present either: - (i) a statement showing net assets available for benefits, an actuarial present value of promised retirement benefits, and a resulting excess or deficit; or - (ii) a statement of net assets available for benefits including either a note disclosing an actuarial present value of promised retirement benefits, or a reference to this information in an accompanying actuarial report; - (b) AASB 105X requires most assets to be measured at fair value; whereas IAS 26 permits investment assets to be measured at an amount other than fair value when "an estimate of fair value is not possible"; and - (c) AASB 105X requires measurement of defined benefit member liabilities to involve assumptions that would include projected salary levels; whereas IAS 26 permits the "actuarial present value of promised retirement benefits" to be based on either current or projected salary levels.